Managing stress, building resilience and other things that can help (Part 3)

 Change some of the causes

 Getting on top of your time

 Develop your Acceptance Skills

 1. Get your mindfulness on

 Mindfulness is a fantastic life skill.
-It’s not always easy to practice - especially when things are feeling a bit overwhelming.
+It’s not always easy to practice – especially when things are feeling a bit overwhelming.
 At the same time, it can help guide us.
 Being more mindful of our thoughts, feelings and urges to act is SUPER important when we are trying to identify the things that make us feel stressed out in the first place.
 It can also help us to evaluate the consequences of behaving in different ways to work out whether the things we try work for us or not – especially in the long-term.
 It is a key part of acceptance (which I’ll come on to later).
-Finally, although the purpose of mindfulness is not to be relaxed, often people find that regularly practicing mindfulness can leave them feeling more centred and relaxed.
+Finally, although the purpose of mindfulness is not to be relaxed, often people find that regularly practising mindfulness can leave them feeling more centred and relaxed.